|Author||Dataiku (Hicham EL BOUKKOURI)|

 This plugin comes with:

-A second recipe that allows you to compute the similarity (or rather the distance) between couples of texts.
-This is achieved by computing text representations, just like in the previous recipe, for each text column before computing their distances using one of the following metrics:
+- A second recipe that allows you to compute the distance between texts.
+It first computes text representations like in the previous recipe.
+Then it computes their distances using one of the following metrics:

 1 - cos(x, y)where

 - Absolute Distance: Equivalent to